+We are expanding the delegation of authority to the execution of operations and addressing issues that should be discussed by the Board of Directors in a timely and appropriate manner.
 The main agenda of the Board of Directors for fiscal year 2021 was as follows.
 We confirmed the progress of each agenda item and future initiative, and held active discussions.

-Theme Main Agenda Items Related to the Corporate Strategy etc.) and corporate transformation plan Transform Olympus Items Related to Corporate Governance Policy for holding stocks Evaluation of the Board of Directors' effectiveness Audit & Supervisory Board audit plan report Items related to quality Internal audit plan Executive officer structure for the next fiscal year Internal controls Risk management Others Response to the COVID-19 pandemic Financial results, IR activity
+Theme Main Agenda Items Related to the Corporate Strategy Corporate strategy (divestiture of Imaging Business, etc.) and corporate transformation plan Transform Olym Business plans and forecasts Status report on individual businesses and regions Items Related to Corporate Governance Policy for holding stocks Evaluation of the Board of Directors' effectiveness Audit &amp; Supervisory Board audit plan report Items related to quality Internal audit plan Executive officer structure for the next fiscal year Internal controls Risk management Others Response to the COVID-19 pandemic Financial results, IR activity